 6. Jardin del Papagayo, Benicarlo

-Animal and nature lovers – this is your must stop!
+Animal and nature lovers – this is your first stop from all the things to see in Castellon!
 Despite my conflicted attitude towards the zoos, Jardin del Papagayo was one of my favorite discoveries in the province of Castellon.
 My husband adores birds and parrots, so you can imagine it was not even my idea to visit the place.

 Nevertheless, to my surprise, at Jardin del Papagayo I felt like the birds were having a blast.
 Not only did they allow you to touch and feed them – they were fighting for this attention.
 By the entrance, you could buy pipes to feed them, which I was not interested in doing (ok, I was a bit afraid lol).
 But after a random bird shamelessly jumped on my shoulder and gave me this “where-is-my-food” look – I went back for the pipes.